tyamada/MihirakiPDFViewer/README_en.md

 or iCloud Drive.
 2. **Navigate**: Swipe through pages or use the slider to move through the document.
+3. **Menu**: Tap to toggle the display of menus and sliders.
-3. **Search**: Type in the search bar to find specific text within the PDF.
+4. **Search**: Type in the search bar to find specific text within the PDF.
-4. **Zoom**: Use pinch-to-zoom gestures to enlarge or reduce the view.
+5. **Zoom**: Use pinch-to-zoom gestures to enlarge or reduce the view.
+Press and hold, then drag to scroll.
-5. **Layout**: Switch between single-page and spread views using the layout options in the menu.
+6. **Layout**: Switch between single-page and two-page views using the layout options in the menu.

 ## Options